 Key Points / Important Facts

-- Helmets must meet approved safety standards.
+- Helmets must meet DOT safety standards.

 Legal Provision or Section